GnRlLeclerc/dynamic-base16.nvim/README.md

 # 🎨 Dynamic Base16

 Dynamic Base16 is a minimal base16-based theme for neovim that relies on external color definitions.
 It was made to be used with tools like [Flavours](https://github.com/Misterio77/flavours) for live theme hopping.
 No prebuilt themes are included.
-Tested on Linux only.
+Tested on Linux only, Neovim 0.10.0.

 It is based on the [base16-nvim](https://github.com/RRethy/base16-nvim/tree/master) theme, with inspirations from [onedark.nvim](https://github.com/navarasu/onedark.nvim) and [rose-pine-neovim](https://github.com/rose-pine/neovim).